 Each of these other photographs was numbered two through ten and related to each of the recent San Diego murders.
 Every murder had been cataloged in the album.

 Matt ran his hand across his closely shaved head.
-He struggled to accept that Jason was the Coastal Killer.
+He struggled to accept that Jason was actually the Coastal Killer.

 Matt’s eyes dropped to his manila folder on the desk that contained his collection of newspaper articles on the Coastal Killings.
 All this time he intended to plant this evidence in Jason’s house to try and frame him for all the murders…and Jason had his own first-hand collection, because he was actually committing them.
 Matt didn’t know if was embarrassed for not realizing Jason was the murderer, or angry that he was.
 Maybe it was both.